 - Message Routing

 - Advanced and modern distributed systems (Blockchains and Distributed Ledgers)

 |Assessment type||Unit of assessment||Weighting|

 The assessment strategy is designed to provide students with the opportunity to demonstrate their achievement of the learning outcomes.
-Summative assessment shall comprise of: (1) An individual coursework A and a group based coursework B that shall assess learning outcomes 2, 3, 4 and 5 and will include aspects of distributed systems design and implementation; (2) A 2 hour examination that shall assess learning outcomes 1, 2, 4 and 5.
+Summative assessment shall comprise of: (1) A group based coursework that shall assess learning outcomes 2, 3, 4 and 5 and will include aspects of distributed systems design and implementation; (2) Am in person of the coursework (3) Two mid-term online open book class tests to be completed within 4 hours that shall assess learning outcomes 1, 2, 4 and 5.